stechtmann/BL5300_BL4300/Paper_Airplane.md

-# How to makea paper airplane
+# How to make a paper airplane
+I would suggest that you do this